 |Phishing||ETD detects Phishing by examining VPC logs for connections and other log data.|

 Forseti Security gives you tools to understand all the resources you have in Google Cloud Platform (GCP).
-The core Forseti modules work together to provide complete information so you can take action to secure resources and minimize security risks.
+The core Forseti modules work together to provide complete information so you can secure resources and minimize security risks.

 To display Forseti violation notifications in Cloud SCC, follow the Forseti Cloud SCC notification guide.